My working hours are:

 Our sessions are 50 minutes or 1.5 hours.
 If you do arrive late for your sessions, we will still need to finish at the scheduled time.

 Should you need to cancel or re-arrange your session, this can be done by emailing me in advance.
 I ask that you let me know at least 48 hours prior to our agreed time in order to avoid having to pay for your session in full.
 If you do need to re-arrange your session, I will do my utmost to accommodate another session time in the same week.

 07532 695774 email@example.com

-Once I have received your enquiry, I aim to contact you within 48 hours so that we can arrange our initial telephone conversation which will last for about 20 minutes.
+Once I have received your enquiry, I aim to respond to you within 48 hours so that we can arrange our initial telephone conversation which will last for about 20 minutes.
 This is an opportunity for us to briefly discuss your reasons for therapy, to answer any questions you may have and to work out your availability for sessions.

 Please contact me via email at firstname.lastname@example.org

 Trusting that what you say in our sessions is confidential is a key component within counselling as it enables people to talk about those thoughts, feelings and actions which they may never have been able to speak about.

 I will ensure that I protect the confidentiality of our sessions within the limits outlined below.